No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 Pro Tip: Involve employees in the planning and measurement process, actively seeking their input.
 When they see themselves reflected in the plan, they’re more likely to stay engaged and committed.

 Annual strategic planning and budget season can be a powerful enabler of company growth and efficiency.
 The way a company allocates its investment dollars is a window into how it believes growth will be achieved and operational challenges will be addressed.
+In other words, how a company spends money is directly tied to where it's placing its bets.

 Tropic helps you track how your current budget is allocated and identify areas where you can reduce that spend – either by removing duplicative or unnecessary spend or simply negotiating contracts that aligns to your business needs.
+To help you get started this budget season, find out how much you’re overpaying for SaaS with a free savings assessment.

 Related blogs